 As the immune system uses more nutrients, there are less nutrients available for hormone production.

 End result?
 An endless number of hormonal imbalances can start to pop up.

-5. Boosts Progesterone and Improves Estrogen Dominance
+5. May Help Support Healthy Progesterone and Estrogen Levels

 If you struggle with estrogen dominance and/or you are on the pill, then beets can provide you with much needed relief.